 If you only get one game on this list, make sure it is Dead Cells.
 The game is hands down one of the best roguelike games on Switch.
 The recent Rise of the Giant DLC was released for free, adding another area to explore.
 The developers of the game describe it as a Roguevania, where players explore an inter-connected world with a character that can experience perma-death.

-Enjoyed this interview and want to see more on the site?
+Enjoyed this game list and want to see more on the site?

 You can directly support Ninty Gamer through Patreon.